GospelTrust/kairos-th-513/docs/content/_week-03/session-07.md

 (1) Peter said before Jesus:
  “Go away from me, Lord; I am a sinful man!”
 (Lk.
 5:8b).
-(2) Isaiah said before God: “Woe to me. . . .
+(2) Isaiah said before God: “Woe to me….
 I am ruined!
 For I am a man of unclean lips” (Is.
 6:5).

 b. Which then leads to repentance (turning from sin)